History of Alicante: Christian conquest

 The Muslims who conquered the Iberian Peninsula reached it by the Mediterranean sea.
 Most of the travellers who visited al-Andalus over the centuries entered it from eastern al-Andalus, i.e. Xarq al-Andalus, especially at the port cities of Mursīyyah, Laqant and Balansiyya, or from other ports in the southern peninsula.
 The Almohads reunified vast territories extending from Balinsiyya to Ṭarābulus al-Gharb (Tripoli) in Ifrīqiya, and implemented notable administrative and military reforms there also.
 The military strength of the Christian states eventually wore down the resistance of the Caliphate and in the second quarter of the 13th century they conquered the major Muslim territories of al-Andalus: Mayurqa (Mallorca) and Yabisah (Ibiza), Qurṭuba (Córdoba), Balansiyya (Valencia), Išbīliya (Seville), Laqant (Alicante), Mursīyyah (Murcia), and Gharb al-Andalus (the Algarve).

+According to Juan Manuel del Estal, the Alicante region during Medieval times was a well-delineated buffer state located between two rival and often hostile kingdoms.
+It was first caught in the middle between the Muslim kingdom of Valencia under the Hafsid dynasty and the kingdom of Murcia under the Abbasid dynasty, and then, later, between the Aragonese kingdom of Valencia under James I and the Castilian kingdom of Murcia under Alfonso X the Wise.
+All of these actors sought control of Alicante's territories and its population.
+The Alicante region shifted its allegiance from one dominion to the other, whether initially to the Muslim polity of Xarq al-Andalus, or afterward to the Christian kingdoms of Valencia and Murcia.

-With the fall of Balansiyya (Valencia) into Christian hands in 1238, its emir, Zayyan ibn Mardanīsh (grandson of the Wolf king), became the ruler of the Laqant medina in 1240.
-While trying to retain the remaining territory of the Balansiyyan emirate that had not yet fallen into Christian hands, Zayyan offered James I the territory of the Ḥiṣn of Laqant in exchange for the island of Menorca.
-The king of Aragon did not agree to his proposal, reserving to himself the possibility of conquering the castle of Alicante.
+With the fall of Balansiyya (Valencia) into Christian hands in 1238, its emir, Zayyan ibn Mardanīsh (grandson of the Wolf king), became the ruler of the Laqant madīnah in 1240.
+While trying to retain the remaining territory of the Balansiyyan emirate that had not yet fallen to the Christians, Zayyan offered James I the territory of the Ḥiṣn of Laqant in exchange for the island of Menorca.
+The king of Aragon did not agree to his proposal, reserving to himself the possibility of conquering the kasbah, or castle (alcazaba in Spanish) of al-Laqant, and by extension, the rest of Mursīyyah.
+In 1243, the emir of Mursīyyah, Baha' al Dawla of the Banū Hūd clan, signed the Treaty of Alcaraz with Castile which made the Hudid kingdom of Mursīyyah a vassal protectorate.